Hire Terms and Conditions

-For the purposes of these conditions, the term HIRER shall mean an individual hirer or, where the hirer is an organisation, its authorised representative.
+For the purposes of these Conditions, the term HIRER shall mean an individual hirer or, where the HIRER is an organisation, its authorised representative.

 The COMMITTEE shall mean the Cerne Abbas Village Hall Management Committee.

 The HALL shall mean the whole building or any part of it agreed for hire in the hiring agreement.
-All applications for hiring the Hall are to be in writing on the form provided on the Cerne Abbas Village Hall website and forwarded on completion to the Booking Secretary.
+All applications for hiring the HALL are to be in writing on the form provided on the Cerne Abbas Village Hall website and forwarded on completion to the Booking Secretary.
 The person by whom the application is signed shall be considered the HIRER.
-The HIRER is to ensure that the application accurately reflects the total period of hire, including any time deemed necessary by the HIRER in preparing the Hall for an event and clearing up afterwards.
+The HIRER is to ensure that the application accurately reflects the total period of hire, including any time deemed necessary by the HIRER in preparing the HALL for an event and clearing up afterwards.
 Use of the Audi-Visual equipment, the kitchen and its equipment is included in the stated hire charges.

 The HIRER shall not use the HALL for any purposes other than that described in the hiring agreement.
 The HIRER shall only use that part of the HALL and its facilities for which they have booked and paid.
 The HIRER shall not sub-let the HALL or any part thereof.
-In the event that the HIRER cancels a booked hiring, the COMMITTEE may require a Cancellation charge in addition to any deposit forfeited.
+In the event that the HIRER cancels a booked hiring, the COMMITTEE may require a Cancellation Charge in addition to any deposit forfeited.
 The amount of this charge will be determined by the COMMITTEE having regard to the particular circumstances and the period of notice.

-The COMMITTEE reserves the right to cancel a hiring in the event of the Hall being required for use as a Polling Station for a Parliamentary or Local Government election or by-election, in which case the HIRER shall be entitled to a refund of any deposit already paid.
+The COMMITTEE reserves the right to cancel a hiring in the event of the HALL being required for use as a Polling Station for a Parliamentary or Local Government election or by-election, in which case the HIRER shall be entitled to a refund of any deposit already paid.
 The COMMITTEE reserves the right to put an immediate stop to any entertainment or meeting which in their opinion is in breach of these Conditions of Hire.
 In the event of the HALL or any part thereof being rendered unfit for the use for which it has been hired, the COMMITTEE shall not be liable to the HIRER for any resulting loss or damage whatsoever.
 The COMMITTEE reserves the right to amend the conditions of hire at any time and will give one month’s notice of any such amendment.

 The HIRER is to inform the COMMITTEE if it is proposed that alcoholic drinks are to be available at the event.
 No retail sale of alcohol may be undertaken by the HIRER except with the permission of the COMMITTEE, the arrangements to be discussed and agreed by the COMMITTEE.
 Only the HIRER is permitted to provide alcohol for the event, as agreed with the COMMITTEE.
 The HIRER is to ensure that, where alcohol is available, it is not served to anyone under the age of eighteen.
 In particular, as required by the Mandatory Conditions Order 2010, the COMMITTEE operates an age verification policy.
-This policy requires that the HIRER as the ‘responsible person’ must take certain measures as detailed in these Conditions to prevent the serving of alcohol to anyone under the age of eighteen.
+This policy requires that the HIRER as the ‘Responsible Person’ must take measures as detailed in these Conditions to prevent the serving of alcohol to anyone under the age of eighteen.
 Guidance on the conditions concerning alcohol in the HALL, as required by the Licensing Act 2003 and amended by the Mandatory Licensing Conditions Order 2010, is available on request.

-The Hall is insured for legal liability for accidental injury to third parties or for damage to their property arising from use by the HIRER of the Hall where the COMMITTEE is deemed to be at fault and the use of the Hall by the HIRER is for non-commercial purposes.
+The Hall is insured for legal liability for accidental injury to third parties or for damage to their property arising from use by the HIRER of the HALL where the COMMITTEE is deemed to be at fault and the use of the HALL by the HIRER is for non-commercial purposes.
 The HIRER is specifically advised that this insurance does not cover accident to or loss of property of the HIRER or third parties resulting from causes not under the control of the COMMITTEE.
-The HIRER should consider whether other insurance is necessary and in any case must ensure that any commercial organisation engaged by them (for example, a caterer) or any person or persons or organisations providing services or facilities or equipment to the hirer has suitable public liability cover.
+The HIRER should consider whether other insurance is necessary and in any case must ensure that any commercial organisation engaged by them (for example, a caterer) or any person or persons or organisations providing services or facilities or equipment to the HIRER has suitable public liability cover.
 The fact that the COMMITTEE or its servants recommends any third party to the HIRER does not mean that the COMMITTTEE in any way endorses or guarantees the competence or performance of the third party and the COMMITTEE is not responsible for any loss or damage suffered by the HIRER arising as a result of any action or lack of action by the third party or of any equipment supplied by the third party.

 If the HIRER is a commercial enterprise or government body it is mandatory that the HIRER has both public and employee liability cover covering their activities as the HIRER.